Leading Sustainable Organizations

-It’s not the best path, says new-product design expert Steven Eppinger.
-When it comes to the practice of what Eppinger calls “design for environment,” he rejects the radical and argues for the incremental.
-For one thing, allor-nothing isn’t an approach businesses are especially good at; it takes too long, and fails too often.
+It’s not the best path, though, says new-product design expert Steven Eppinger.
+Eppinger is no less alarmed than the alarmists, but when it comes to the practice of what he calls “design for environment,” he rejects the radical and argues for the incremental.
+For one thing, all-or-nothing isn’t an approach businesses are especially good at; it takes too long, and fails too often.
 For another, the sum of continuous incrementalism is likely, he says, to carry designs further toward the no-impact outcomes everyone desires.
 Plus, there’s a method to it.
 It can be learned.
 The secret is to focus on materials.

 The Leading Question

 How can environmental concerns drive product design and innovation?

 - Frame design and product innovation for environmental sustainability as a materials problem.

 - How much material is used is less important than what material is used.